jsr6720/goodreads-csv-to-md/posts/2018-11-14-first-bite.md

 ## My Review 4/5

+### Date Read
+2018/11/14

+### Date Added
+2018/11/08

-Great book that tracks eating habits from birth to adulthood.<br/><br/>Bottom line.
+My Thoughts: Great book that tracks eating habits from birth to adulthood.<br/><br/>Bottom line.
 Eating habits are learned and cultural.
 Some key takeaways<br/><br/>1.
 Kids have a 'flavor' palate window 4months to 7months so early food tastes are critical<br/>2.
 It's never too late to change eating habits and behaviors<br/>3.
 Family dinner time is still an incredibly important aspect of healthy eating habits

 ---